History and Background

 Our students also work with professional screenwriters, directors and editors, shooting original films on location.
 In 2014-15, we commissioned and produced ten new films by Tracy Brabin, Shaun Prendergast, Stephanie Street and Phil Davies, among others.
 LAMDA Films have been viewed over 20,000 times online in nearly 90 countries since 2011.

 LAMDA has been offering practical examinations in communication and performance subjects for over 130 years.
 Today, we offer a performance and communications-based syllabus leading to accredited and non-accredited awards in the UK and worldwide.
-Almost 98,000 candidates took our examinations in over 30 countries last year, making LAMDA the largest statutory speech and drama awarding body in the UK.
+Almost 98,000 candidates took our examinations in over 30 countries last year, making LAMDA the largest speech and drama awarding organisation in the UK.

 Our examinations are about achievement and empowerment.
 Anyone can take a LAMDA exam, regardless of age, ability, ambition or experience.
 Our ultimate aim is to provide every individual with the opportunity to develop the life skills they need to be a success, wherever their future takes them.